An Overview of Connecticut Labor Laws

 Vacation and Sick Leave

 CT state labor laws do not require an employer to provide vacation time to an employee, and federal law does not require vacation time, either.

-Workers should check their employment contracts, collective bargaining agreements, and employment letter to see if their employer promised any vacation time.
+Workers should check their employment contracts, collective bargaining agreements, and employment letter to determine if their employer provides for vacation time.

 Contact Our CT Labor Law Attorneys For Assistance